Editor's note: This post was last updated on April 7, 2020

 Share Information About Resources

-- This list is specifically designed to serve freelance artists, and those interested in supporting the independent artist community.
+- This national list is specifically designed to serve freelance artists, and those interested in supporting the independent artist community.
 Check it out HERE.

 For Underserved Populations